jlangsu/swfw/README.md

 # Execution

 `npm start` begins miniflare and starts an instance of the worker locally.
+The app runs at localhost:8787.

 `npm run deploy` deploys the worker to your cloudflare account.